jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 As expected, scales linerally with number of variants, numbers below are approx (478,000/78,000) = 5.5 times those in above table

-*failed runs repeatidly just terminated in AWS, suspicously both at 2.2 hours, needs futher investigation, machines appear to have plenty of total memory unused near time of failure
+*runs failed repeat, just terminated leaving only _temporary marker, suspiciously ended at 2.2 hour.
+Requires further investigation, machines appear to have plenty of total memory unused near time of failure.

 ### Comparison with PLINK